jimthemighty/platform-scaffold/amp/README.md

 \_| |_/\_|  |_/\_|
 ```

-Create and maintain valid (Accelerated Mobile Pages)[ampproject.org] pages for your site.
+Create and maintain valid [Accelerated Mobile Pages](ampproject.org) pages for your site.

 TODO: Owner?
 Where to ask for help?